-- Once you have submitted the form press the MainWP Key Maker button that will be in your WP Admin Top Menu.
+- Once you have submitted the form, press the MainWP Key Maker button in your WP-Admin Top Menu.

 - You will now see at least 2 “Keys” that will pop up for you “Post-submission Request” and “Pre-submission Request” (you almost always want to use Post-submission since that is the information gathered after you submitted the form).

 - Now click on “Verify Form Fields and Values” this will show you in a human-readable way what information was gathered.

 If everything looks right and all your information was gathered correctly, you can be 99% sure that it will work with Bulk Settings Manager to change all your Child sites.